Detroit's revised bankruptcy plan sheds light on bonds, monitor

 U.S. Bankruptcy Judge Steven Rhodes, who has yet to take up substantive issues in the COPs lawsuit, plans to start a confirmation hearing on Detroit’s plan Aug.
 14.

-Syncora Guarantee Inc [SYCRFS.UL] and Financial Guaranty Insurance Co [FGIC.UL], which insure payments on the COPs, have not settled with the city and face proposed minimal recoveries as a result.
+Syncora Guarantee Inc and Financial Guaranty Insurance Co, which insure payments on the COPs, have not settled with the city and face proposed minimal recoveries as a result.

 The revised plan to deal with the city’s $18 billion of debt sets a pecking order for unsecured bond claims with unlimited-tax general obligation bonds getting the biggest recovery at 74 percent.
 Under that deal, recoveries for claims involving limited-tax GO bonds (LTGO) and the pension COPs must be lower.